grousseaufr/CandidateFinder/README.md

  - candidate skills are decreasing from strongest to weakest linearly
  - job skills are decreasing from most relevant to less relevant linearly

- To test the website, simple build and run with VisualStudio
+ To test the website, simply build and run with VisualStudio